liveahero-wiki/liveahero-wiki.github.io/_charas/shaft.md

 {% endcapture %}
 {% include hero-infobox.html stockId=10631 BIO_H01=BIO_H01 BIO_H02=BIO_H02 %}

+{% capture BIO_S01 %}
+A former professional rugby player, he is now an Earthling who drives a space cab.

+When he was a rugby player, his motto was to be a player who could carry the ball to the goal without falling down, and he was called "Iron Man" because of his style of trying to take as many steps forward as possible even after being tackled.

+With a gentle and honest disposition, he has low self-esteem due to his clumsiness, whenever he makes a blunder he always reflect that he needs "to pull himself together".
+{% endcapture %}
 {% include sidekick-infobox.html stockId=10631 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="shaft"